 Theme #1: Narrative

-Meaningful life stories are the primary subject matter of biology.
+Meaningful life stories are the primary subject matter of

-The animal’s capacity for story-like, “directive” activity (see the definitional hints below) is simply what we observe.
-It’s an objective capacity, and it remains there for us to observe regardless of whether an organism is self-aware and highly individuated — regardless of whether it subjectively conceives intentions for itself in a human-like fashion.
-The bare fact of something like intention is written all over the potter wasp’s behavior.
-If our scientific understanding teaches us to avoid the all too natural but wrongheaded idea of a “goal” being “aimed at”, this should not scare us away from recognizing the full sense of the wasp’s performance in its own evident terms, or prevent us from acknowledging the playing out before our eyes of a remarkably apt wisdom — a wisdom we can hardly understand as anything other than a present, moment-by-moment activity of some form of consciousness.3
+If our scientific understanding rightly teaches us to avoid the all too natural but wrongheaded idea of a “goal” being “aimed at”, this should not scare us away from recognizing the full sense of the wasp’s performance in its own evident terms, or prevent us from acknowledging the playing out before our eyes of a set of meanings that we can follow with something like the interest we commonly give to a story.
+The events hold together and flow from a beginning to an end much like a story.
+We find ourselves marveling at a remarkably apt wisdom — a wisdom we can hardly understand as anything other than a present, moment-by-moment activity of some form of reasoned, more or less conscious, and generally non-self-aware intention.3

 Theme #2: Interiority

-Every animal’s life narrative is an outward expression of interior meaning.
+Every animal’s life narrative is an outward expression of

 A dramatic fact about contemporary biology is that biologists seem to have a horror of interiority, or the non-spatial and non-sense-perceptible.
 Given that the life of animals is through and through an interior business, this horror is not only perplexing, but also devastating for the prospects of a truly biological science.

-Theme #3: Holism
+Theme #3: Holistic portrayal

-The meaningful, narrative character of life demands its own, holistic style of understanding and explanation.
+The meaningful, narrative character of life demands its own,

-It could hardly be clearer that the elements of a story, like the elements of an organism’s life, can never be considered adequately in isolation from each other.
+If the organism’s life, its biological existence, takes narrative form, then our characterization of its life — contrary to conventional notions of explanation — must also take a narrative form.
+And it could hardly be clearer that the elements of a story, like the elements of an organism’s life, can never be considered adequately in isolation from each other.
 Nothing is absolutely distinct from everything else.
 The end of a really great novel will be illuminated by its beginning, and the beginning by the end.
-This interwovenness of the interior narrative amounts to a kind of holism, and in this respect might far more appropriately be compared to sketching a human portrait that captures the true being of someone than to analyzing a machine into discrete parts and causal relations.
+This interwovenness of interior narratives amounts to a kind of holism, and in this respect a narrative might far more appropriately be compared to a portrait that captures a subject’s essential being than to the analysis of a machine into discrete parts and causal relations.

-However, it is clear that we cannot have holism without also applying the remarkable analytical skills that we humans have so fruitfully gained.
+Moreover, it is clear that we cannot have holism without also applying the remarkable analytical skills that we humans have so fruitfully gained.
 It is hard even to conceive how one might sketch an organic whole without having a lucid and detailed awareness of its parts.
 The need is to hold together the complementary movements of thought — the synthetic (holistic) and the analytical.

 In this book “holism” will simply be taken for granted from the beginning.
-But, unlike “context-dependence” in the existing literature, the meaning of “holism” will be consciously and explicitly drawn out as we go along.
+But, unlike “context-dependence” in the existing literature, the meaning of “holism” will be consciously and explicitly drawn out and illustrated as we go along.

 Theme #4: Blindsight